 Medications and healthcare essentials

-Medications that you take regularly and repeat prescriptions are important to have whether we’re in the middle of a pandemic or not.
+Medications that you take regularly and repeat scripts are important to have whether we’re in the middle of a pandemic or not.
 Check supplies of Panadol, ibuprofen, asthma puffers.

 Stock your pantry, fridge and freezer with food that will allow you to feed yourself and your family for at least 14 days.
 Include on your shopping list long-life milk, tin food, rice, pasta and frozen food.
 Plan ahead and make meals that can be portioned and stored in the freezer.